-In addition to the our support services for victims, there are multiple support and advocacy groups in our area.
+In addition to our support services for victims, there are multiple support and advocacy groups in our area.
 We provide information on contacting these agencies and are available to assist victims in making contacts.

 Missing Person Policy

-We have a policy of procedures we follow upon receiving a report of a missing student.
+We have a policy and procedures we follow upon receiving a report of a missing student.
 These procedures apply to students who live in housing operated by Bethel University and College of Arts & Sciences students who live in non-university housing.